Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Introduction

 \section{Introduction}

-With the gradual increase in the number of parameters, large language models (LLMs) have achieved significant successes in the field of natural language processing~\citep{brown2020language,hoffmann2022training,chowdhery2022palm}.
-However, the tremendous model sizes and computational demands of these models introduce challenges to their practical deployment, especially in resource-limited environments.
-To address these challenges, various studies have delved into the compression of LLMs into small language models (SLMs) using the knowledge distillation techniques and have led to significant reductions in computational complexity and inference costs~\citep{jiang2019smart,gu2023knowledge,agarwal2023gkd}.
-This process involves traditional teacher-student learning methods and the more recent chain-of-thought (CoT) distillation method~\citep{hsieh-etal-2023-distilling,li-etal-2023-symbolic,ho-etal-2023-large,wang-etal-2023-scott}.
+With the gradual increase in the number of parameters, large language models (LLMs) have achieved significant successes in the field of natural language processing~\citep{brown2020language,kaplan2020scaling,hoffmann2022training,chowdhery2023palm,openai2023gpt4}.
+However, the tremendous model sizes and computational requirements of LLMs introduce challenges to their practical application, especially in resource-limited environments~\citep{zhao2023survey,zhu2023survey}.
+To address these challenges, various studies have delved into the compression of LLMs into small language models (SLMs) using knowledge distillation techniques and have led to significant reductions in computational complexity and inference costs~\citep{jiang-etal-2020-smart,gu2023knowledge,agarwal2023gkd}.
+This process involves traditional teacher-student learning methods and the more recent chain-of-thought (CoT) distillation method~\citep{zhu2023survey}.
 The CoT distillation methods use the CoT reasoning process of LLMs as supervision for training SLMs, rather than just labels.
 This allows SLMs to learn the reasoning process of LLMs, thereby improving the performance of SLMs.

 While these CoT distillation methods have proven to be beneficial, they are not without their flaws, particularly: